 Here are the average costs of qualified premiums for Illinois families (Age 40) with children under 26 years old:

 There are less expensive options to consider if you only need certain types of coverage.
 For example, non-qualified insurance has much lower premiums that can cover the whole family.

-Short term health insurance is a form of non-qualified insurance that is very affordable and intended to provide temporary coverage until you're covered by an employer plan or a qualified plan.
+Short-term health insurance is a form of non-qualified insurance that is very affordable and intended to provide temporary coverage until you're covered by an employer plan or a qualified plan.
 In Illinois, you can purchase coverage for up to 6 months (180 Days).
 When the coverage expires, you cannot buy another short term plan with the same carrier for 30 days.
 If you still need coverage, you will need to choose a different insurance carrier.
-AHiX.com offers easy online enrollment with multiple short term medical carriers in Illinois.
+AHiX Marketplace offers easy online enrollment with multiple short term medical carriers in Illinois.